papay0/pote-template/README.md

 3. **Track meaningful events** that provide business insights
 4. **Test on mobile devices** to ensure responsive design works
 5. **Keep the footer copyright year dynamic** using JavaScript
+6. **Add proper images** to `/public/` directory (see `.gitkeep` for requirements)
+7. **Update URLs** in structured data files to match your domain

-This template provides a professional foundation for small business websites with all essential features built-in.
+This template provides a professional, SEO-optimized foundation for small business websites with all essential features built-in.